How to Install a Sunstrip Banner on Your Car

 Ensure the surface is completely dry before continuing to step 2, even if that means heating the glass with a hairdryer/heat gun or leaving to dry in the sun for a few minutes.

-Step 2: Measure twice, fit once
+measure twice, fit once

 Offer up the sunstrip to the glass, position and secure with masking tape.
 If you’re after perfect placement then a tape measure is your friend, measure and then measure again!
 Try to use key points on the windscreen that are symmetrical either side as guides to ensure you get the sunstrip level and centered.